swedenconnect/signservice/config/spring/README.md

 ## About

-The `signservice-config-spring` module contains ...
+The `signservice-config-spring` module contains Spring-specific classes that may be used during configuration in a Spring environment.
+See [SignService Spring Boot Starter](../../spring-boot-starter/) for examples of its use.

 -----